-Furthermore, the Company is subject to litigation from time to time in the normal course of business.
-Although it is not possible to predict the outcome of such litigation, based on the facts known to the Company and after consultation with counsel, the Company believes that such litigation will not have a material adverse effect on the Company's financial position or results of operations.
+The Company is subject to litigation from time to time in the normal course of business.
+Although it is not possible to predict the outcome of such litigation, based on the facts known to the Company and after consultation with counsel, management believes that such litigation in the aggregate will not have a material adverse effect on the Company's financial position or results of operations.